🔥 DeepEval 4.0 just got released. Read the announcement.

 6. We scale with your evaluation needs

-• Analyze metric score distributions, averages, and median scores
+• Shared dashboards for metric distributions, averages, and trends across runs

 Comparing DeepEval and Langfuse